Make it all about Your Clients

 Strategies to Help You Focus on Your Clients

 Questions You Might Ask Clients and Potential Clients

 - In what scenario would you consider buying our product or service?

-- What would a solution to this challenge allow you to do?
+- How would a solution to the problem make you feel/allow you to do?

 Never Stop Conversing with Your Clients